 Section 6.05 AUDIT.
 Videocon shall deliver to CopyTele a statement of the royalty calculations as certified by its statutory auditors (and those of any Sublicensee that is liable to pay a royalty in accordance with this Article VI), stating the amount of the license fees payable to CopyTele under this Agreement.
 Such statement of royalty calculations shall be delivered by Videocon to CopyTele on or before 20th July for each period of January to June and on or before 20th January for each period of July to December.
 In the event CopyTele requires any further details in respect of any amounts stated in the calculations statements, Videocon shall within 7 (seven) working days of such request furnish such required details and/or invoice, as the case may be including extracts from its books of records duly certified by the statutory auditors.
 In the event Videocon and CopyTele are unable to resolve any differences as regards payment of royalty, the matter will be referred to CEO of CopyTele and Videocon.
-In the event the matter remains unresolved after such reference to CEOs of CopyTele and Videocon, the differences shall be at CopyTele's expense, provided, however, that if underpayment by Videocon is determined to be more than 10% of the total payments owed for the relevant period, Videocon shall repay and/or reimburse to CopyTele the cost incurred for preparation of the accounts statement and furnishing of the required details, invoices and extracts.
+In the event the matter remains unresolved after such reference to CEOs of CopyTele and Videocon, the differences shall be referred to arbitration under the provisions of Section 15.09.
+Such submission of accounts statement and furnishing of additional details, invoices and extracts, as the case may be shall be at CopyTele's expense, provided, however, that if underpayment by Videocon is determined to be more than 10% of the total payments owed for the relevant period, Videocon shall repay and/or reimburse to CopyTele the cost incurred for preparation of the accounts statement and furnishing of the required details, invoices and extracts.